 What are the best Google Photos alternatives?

-For general users, the best Google Photos alternatives are Flickr and Amazon Photos.
-Flickr is one of the largest cloud-based photo storage services and caters to a wide variety of amateur to professional users.
+For general users, the best Google Photos alternatives outside of more regular cloud storage services are Flickr (in second place) and Amazon Photos (in fourth).
+Flickr is one of the largest cloud-based photo storage services, and caters to a wide variety of amateur to professional users.
 Its simple interface, collation options, and sharing features are similar to those of Google Photos, without the smart tagging or AI options.

 Amazon Photos is similar to Google Photos in its interface, utility, cost, and even name.
 It is clear that Amazon and Google have been watching each other, mimicking each other’s features and usability through their respective platforms.
 Amazon Photos is perfect for those who are already Prime members, as storage is unlimited.